SanChai20/Flexi-Proxy/public/docs/en/DOCUMENTATION.md

    - [xAI](https://x.ai/)

-2. Select and click the **Management Panel** icon in the left sidebar.
+2. Select and click the **Access Token** icon in the left sidebar.
 If this is your first time creating one, you will be automatically redirected to the **Create Token Pass** page.
 In the **PROXY SERVER** field, choose a proxy service.
 The supported vendors and models for the selected proxy service will then be loaded automatically.
 Configure the **SOURCE** and model information accordingly (**Note: the API Key you provide will only be used for service requests**).
 Once configuration is complete, click Confirm.
 Here, we take the OpenRouter vendor as an example:

     ![](https://flexiproxy.com/screenshots/en/create.PNG)

 3. Upon successful creation, a new **Token Pass (API Key)** for the proxy gateway will be generated.
-You will be redirected to the **Token Management** page, which also displays the **Base URL**.
+You will be redirected to the **Token Pass Management** page, which also displays the **Base URL**.
 From here, you may add additional token passes.

     ![](https://flexiproxy.com/screenshots/en/manage.PNG)